Last Updated on October 6, 2022 by Wandering our World

 Typically though, when there are Stage I restrictions in place campers are prohibited from building, maintaining, attending, or using a fire or campfire.

-When there are no restrictions you are usually allowed to have campfires when dispersed camping.
+When there are no restrictions you are sometimes allowed to have campfires when dispersed camping.
 However, this depends from region to region so check the local BLM or Forest Service branch where you are camping.

 Even when no restrictions are in place, campfires still must be contained within a pit, be small in size, and not placed near vegetation that is a fire risk, or below overhanging branches.